 Encyclopædia Britannica

-The is a general knowledge English-language encyclopaedia.
-It has been published by Encyclopædia Britannica, Inc. since 1768, although the company has changed ownership seven times.
-The 2010 version of the 15th edition, which spans 32 volumes and 32,640 pages, was the last printed edition.
-Since 2016, it has been published exclusively as an online encyclopaedia.
+The is a general-knowledge English-language encyclopaedia.
+It has been published since 1768, and after several ownership changes is currently owned by Encyclopædia Britannica, Inc. The 2010 version of the 15th edition, which spans 32 volumes and 32,640 pages, was the last printed edition.
+Since 2016, it has been published exclusively as an online encyclopaedia at the website Britannica.com.

 1